MeLLL-UFF/pip/README.md

 It's important install the ML-Agents dependencies.

 # Configuration
-After we download the ML-Agents plugin for Unity3d, it's necessary copy the folder ml-agents\unity-environment\Assets\ML-Agents\Plugins to our Unity Project in .\Assets\ML-Agents.
+After we download the ML-Agents plugin for Unity3d, it's necessary copy the folder ml-agents\UnitySDK\Assets\ML-Agents\Plugins to our Unity Project in .\Assets\ML-Agents.

 Furthermore, we need change the .NetFramework to 4.6 and mark the Run Background checkbox.